tmsmith/Dapper-Extensions/readme.md

 Customized mappings are achieved through [ClassMapper](https://github.com/tmsmith/Dapper-Extensions/wiki/AutoClassMapper).

 **Important**: This library is a separate effort from Dapper.Contrib (a sub-system of the [Dapper](https://github.com/SamSaffron/dapper-dot-net) project).
+**Important**: Check our projects list to see the plans for the next releases.

 Features
 --------